ScilifelabDataCentre/data.scilifelab.se/content/subcellbarcode/_index.md

 </div>
 <br>

-Alternatively, it is possible to directly email [Lukas Orre](mailto:lukas.orre@ki.se) or [Janne Lehtiö](mailto:janne.lehtio@ki.se), both researchers involved with the project, with any questions.
+Alternatively, it is possible to directly email [Lukas Orre](mailto:lukas.orre@ki.se) or [Janne Lehtiö](mailto:janne.lehtio@ki.se), both researchers involved in the project, with any questions.